 That being said, if you really feel your TA went above and beyond for you, by all means give a tip.
 Everyone likes to be appreciated for what they do.

-Is it appropriate to tip a travel agent?
+Are you supposed to tip travel agent?

 A general rule of thumb followed by many is to leave 15 percent for average service, 20 percent for great service, and more than 20 percent for service that truly made the meal memorable.
 It gets a bit grayer when you talk about how – and if – to tip for truly inattentive service.